Technologicat/mcpyrate/quasiquotes.md

 ## For Common Lispers

-The `mcpyrate` equivalent of the Common Lisp macro-implementation pattern, where one gensyms a new name, `let`-binds that to the current value of the old name, and then unquotes the new name in the quasiquoted code, looks like this:
+In `mcpyrate`, the Common Lisp macro-implementation pattern, where one gensyms a new name, `let`-binds that to the current value of the old name, and then unquotes the new name in the quasiquoted code, looks like this:

     hygx = q[h[x]]
     tree = q[...a[hygx]...]